Northcote City FC: Premiership, Championship and Recent Years

 Northcote City enjoyed the most successful season in its history in 2013, the same year a stalwart and life member of the club, Emmanuel Himonas died, winning the minor premiership in the Victorian Premier League, followed by winning the VPL Grand Final against Bentleigh Greens 3–2.
 Senior Coach Goran Lozanovski was awarded Victorian Premier League Coach of year and striker Milos Lujic won the golden boot.

 The following season, Northcote finished 7th in the new National Premier Leagues Victoria competition, which replaced the old VPL.
 Northcote then finished 10th in 2015 and championship winning head coach Goran Lozanovski departed the club.
 Lozanovski had been at the club since 2011, starting as an assistant and assuming the head role at the beginning of 2012.

 Alex Gymnopoulos was announced as the new manager in September 2015.
 Gymnopoulos had previously held the position of U20 head coach at the club.
 After a disastrous start to season 2016, which saw Northcote manage just one point from seven NPL Victoria games and exit the 2016 FFA Cup to National Premier Leagues Victoria 2 side St Albans Saints, manager Alex Gymnopoulos was sacked.
 In April 2016, Northcote announced the return of former head coach and VPL winner Goran Lozanovski as Gymnopoulos' replacement.
 Lozanovski signed eleven players in the mid-season transfer window, including former Newcastle Jets FC striker Braedyn Crowley.
 "Lozza"'s return was marked by some upturn in form, including a 5–0 victory over Melbourne Knights, where Crowley scored all five goals, but also more heavy defeats, including 5–0 losses in successive weeks to Hume City FC and Bentleigh.
 Relegation to NPL2 was confirmed on the final matchday for Northcote, following a 3–0 loss to Oakleigh Cannons.
 Lozanovski stepped down from his position at the end of the season.

 In preparation of its first season outside of the top-flight since 2009, Northcote hired Željko Kuzman as its new manager for the 2017 season.
 City achieved promotion back to the NPL after just one season out with one round to play with a 1–0 win over Moreland City FC.

 After the 2017 season, Kuzman departed the club to take up a role with Dandenong City SC.
 Northcote reacted by signing former Port Melbourne SC coach Eric Vassiliadis.
 City qualified for the 2018 FFA Cup national stages, but went down to Devonport Strikers in the Round of 32.
 Northcote were relegated in 2018.
 Vassiliadis resigned from his position as head manager after relegation was confirmed.

 Northcote announced the return of Peter Tsolakis for the 2019 NPL2 season.

 Crest and colours

 Northcote adopt the colours of Greek Superleague team Iraklis from Thessaloniki.

 Current squads

-Senior Team
+Senior team

-Below is the 2018 FFA CUP Northcote City Senior playing squad who currently play in the National Premier Leagues Victoria: